PATH-Global-Health/catchment/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of catchment is to …
+The goal of catchment is to use gravity models to estimate health facility catchment populations.

 ## Installation